deepdivedylan/needaride/README.md

 }
 ```

-### GET /rides/:id.json
+### GET /rides/:ride_id.json

-Provides public `Ride` details for the ride with the given `:id`.
+Provides public `Ride` details for the ride with the given `:ride_id`.

-### POST /rides/:id/passengers.json
+### POST /rides/:passenger_id/passengers.json

-Adds the current user as a passenger to the ride with the given `:id`.
+Adds the current user as a passenger to the ride with the given `:passenger_id`.
 Operation will fail when the ride is already full.